Voltage Rating and Temperature Rating

-One of the most fundamental ratings assigned to an electric cable is that of voltage rating.
-The rated voltage of a cable is the reference voltage for which the cable is designed and which serves to define the electrical tests.
+The rated voltage of a cable is the reference voltage for which the cable is designed, and it also helps to define which electrical tests are carried out.

-The rated voltage of a cable is normally expressed by the combination of two values, Uo/U, expressed in volts:
+The rated voltage for power cables is normally expressed by the combination of two values Uo/U, expressed in volts:

-Uo is the Root Mean Squared (r.m.s) value between any insulated conductor and ‘earth’ (the metal covering on the cable or the surrounding medium);
+• Uo being the r.m.s value between any insulated conductor and ‘earth’ (metal covering of the cable or the surrounding medium);

-U is the r.m.s value between any two-phase conductors of a multicore cable or of a system of single-core cables.
+• U being the r.m.s value between any two phase conductors of a multicore cable or of a system of single core cables.

 In a direct current (d.c.) system, the nominal voltage of the system should be not higher than 1.5 times the rated voltage of the cable.